Three transit projects that will change life in the Golden Mile

 1. The Eglinton Crosstown

 The Eglinton Crosstown LRT is expected to open in late 2022 as part of Toronto’s largest transit expansion in 25 years.
 The Crosstown will complement the 34 Eglinton Bus and will bring with it 10 stops through the Ionview, Victoria Village, Kennedy Park, Eglinton East and Flemingdon Park neighbourhoods.
 Residents will be able to cross the city much faster using the new 19-km route.
-For instance, the Eglinton Crosstown will cut down travel times between Kennedy and Eglinton subway stations from 40 minutes to just 26 minutes.
+For instance, thewill cut down travel times between Kennedy and Eglinton subway stations from 40 minutes to just 26 minutes.
 It will also provide residents with direct connections to TTC subway Lines 1, 2 and 3, as well the GO train network at Kennedy.
 Locally, residents will have easier access to Eglinton Square Mall and the Ontario Science Centre.

 As seen below, Metrolinx has been testing light rail vehicles along Eglinton Avenue East for the past few months in preparation for the public opening of the Eglinton Crosstown LRT.